edzillion/xwiki-backup-s3/README.md

     edzillion/xwiki-backup-s3 s3://your-bucket-here/folder
 ````

-> This example is for xwiki using sqlite.
-If you're using mysql just add the linked mysql containers as described above.

 ### Other Info

 When using mysql, the backup/restore is handled using mysqldump.
 You should use InnoDB tables for [online backup].